uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Frontend ListWorkflow API Latency
 * Meaning: The latency of ListWorkflow API.
 * Monitor: 95% of all apis and of all operations that take over 2 seconds triggers a warning,  over 3 seconds triggers an alert
-* Monitor if fired, investigate the ElasticSearch read latency.
-May need to throttle some spiky traffic from certain domains, or scale up ElasticSearch cluster
+* Monitor action: If fired, investigate the ElasticSearch read latency.
+May need to throttle some spiky traffic from certain domains, or scale up ElasticSearch cluster.
 * Datadog query example
 ```
 avg:cadence_frontend.cadence_latency.quantile{(operation IN (listclosedworkflowexecutions,listopenworkflowexecutions,listworkflowexecutions,countworkflowexecutions)) AND $env AND $Availability_Zone AND $pXXLatency} by {operation}